pan-emily/protein-clip/README.md

 The dataset will be automatically processed and divided into a 70\% training, 15\% testing, and 15\% validation split.

 For each epoch, the losses are recorded, which should save to a timestamp-labeled folder.
-Additionally, the cosine similarity matrix for each epoch will be saved.
+Additionally, the cosine similarity matrix using the training and validation set for each epoch will be saved.

 <img src="fig/clip_similarity_matrix.png" height="200">